This method avoids any negative tax consequences and there are just two easy steps:

 - Ask your provider for an early distribution with no withholding.
 Your provider may call it a "premature distribution", and this is the same thing.
 Again - there are no negative tax consequences for this.

 - Deposit that money into your Betterment IRA within 60 days to avoid tax penalties.
 Log in and go to the Transfer tab.
 Enter the amount of your rollover and select "IRA Rollover" as the contribution type:

 Exceptions & Special Conditions:

 - The 12 Month Rule.
-You cannot use the indirect rollover method more than once every 12 months per IRA.
-Let us know if you have indirectly rolled over your IRA in the past 12 months, and we'll do a direct rollover.
+If you have used the indirect rollover method in the last 12 months, there could be further IRS restrictions.
+Let us know if this applies to you, and we'll do a direct rollover.

 - Note on Form 1040 at Tax Time.
 Note your rollover on Form 1040 using the 1099-R your old provider will give you when you file your taxes for this year.
 Betterment will not give you any tax forms, but will report your rollover contributions to the IRS directly in May on Form 5498.

 - Same-Type Rule.
 You can only roll over between IRAs of the same type.
 A Traditional IRA, SIMPLE IRA or SEP IRA can only be rolled over into a Betterment Traditional IRA.
 A Roth IRA can only be rolled over another Roth IRA.